Neil Sedaka Sings His Greatest Hits: Re-release

 The album was re-released in 1975 and again in 1992.

 Each release used different cover art.
-The original 1962 issue featured a painting of a teenage girl admiring a photo of Sedaka on her nightstand.
+The original 1962 issue (shown above) featured a painting of a teenage girl admiring a photo of Sedaka on her nightstand.
 The 1975 second edition featured a 1970s-era photo of Sedaka in a tuxedo standing against a black background.
-The 1992 third edition, the first CD issue of this album as shown above, features a standard early-1960s publicity photo of Sedaka.
+The 1992 third edition, the first CD issue of this album, features a standard early-1960s publicity photo of Sedaka.